saps2412/SpineNuancesWebsite/content/english/products/eVos_GII_pedicle_fixation.md

 (7) Spinal tumor, and/or
 (8) Failed previous fusion (pseudoarthrosis).

 The GII pedicle screws are available in diameter from 4.75 mm to 8.5 mm and different length from 30 mm to 80 mm.
-The GII pedicle plates are available in various lengths with both slots and half-slots.
+The GII pedicle rods and plates are available in various lengths.
+The GII pedicle plates come both sloted and half-sloted.

 For complete details on the use of the GII pedicle fixation system refer to the valid  [Information for Use](https://saps2412.github.io/IFUs/US_GII_spinal_fixation_system_IFU_2020-05.pdf).